watefaecz/gencg_h2501_test/readme.md

 I rotated and misplaced the facial components (mask, planes, nose, mouth, neck) much more aggressively, and I redesigned the eyes with extreme squashing plus drifting pupils and mismatched geometry.
 This causes the piece to “fail” as a readable cubist face because the features no longer align like a portrait and the eyes become distorted symbols rather than believable facial anchors.

 ### References
 For this week, the visual direction is connected to cubist portrait styles.
-Possible references to cite:
 - **Pablo Picasso** — cubist faces and fragmented portrait planes
 - **Georges Braque** — early cubism and simplified facial structures